-SmileDirectClub and Byte are two of Australia’s best and most popular at-home clear aligner companies.
-While they share many aspects, they also have some key differences.
-In this article, we’ll walk you through a detailed step-by-step comparison to determine which one is your best option.
+These are two of Australia’s best and most popular at-home clear aligner companies.
+They both deliver clear aligners directly to you, and they’re both affordable, convenient alternatives to traditional orthodontics, but they’re far from identical.
+In this article, we’ll walk you through a detailed comparison to help determine which one is best for you.

 Table of Contents

 Both companies are reliable, respected, and can align your teeth efficiently and affordably.
 However, we think Byte is the better choice for most of our readers.
 Here’s why:

 - Efficient Treatment Times: There’s evidence that Byte’s HyperByte device, which emits gentle vibrations, can help teeth shift faster for some people, giving Byte an average treatment plan length of four months.
 Dentists often charge upwards of $1,000 for similar devices, but Byte includes it in your aligner bundle.

 - Exceptional Customer Support: Byte assigns each customer a personal advisor, who checks in to answer questions and concerns throughout the treatment process.
 Plus, once you’re done with treatment, their Byte-for-Life guarantee protects your smile forever.

 Is Byte Right for You?

 In our opinion, Byte is the best option available in Australia for at-home teeth straightening services.
 SmileDirectClub also made our list of the top companies, in third place.
 Your perfect match for orthodontic treatment will depend on your priorities, budget, and dental condition, but Byte is an affordable, high-quality option for most people with mild-to-moderate misalignments.